Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Is it possible to do cross campus collaboration for our ICAPS students so that they do not get behind in their coursework?

 The ICCB encourages collaboration among Adult Education and CTE programs.
-Adult education students enrolled in ICAPS programs may continue with their CTE college course while the adult education portion is closed.
+Adult education students enrolled in ICAPS programs may continue with their CTE college course while the Adult Education portion is closed.
 ICAPS support classes can be moved to a distance learning format.

 Q: Will there be a competitive process next year, given the disruption from the COVID-19 pandemic?